 The Group accounts for business combinations under EU IFRS in accordance with the IFRS 3 Business Combinations.
 As permitted by IFRS 1 First Time Adoption of International Financial Reporting Standards the Group has only restated business combinations from 1 June 2001 onwards.
 Business combinations prior to this date have not been restated.
 In addition, goodwill has no longer been amortised since 1 June 2001, but rather is tested annually for impairment.
 U.S. GAAP adopts different criteria to EU IFRS for establishing the method of accounting to be adopted for business combinations.
 On 28 January 2000 the Group completed a transaction with Pacific Research Associates Inc. ("PRAI"), a Group specialising in data management, statistical analysis and medical and regulatory consulting based in San Francisco, USA.
 The merger with PRAI was accounted for using acquisition accounting principles in accordance with EU IFRS whilst U.S. GAAP required that the merger be accounted for using the pooling-of-interest method of accounting.
-U.S. Most significantly:
+U.S. GAAP pooling-of-interest accounting has resulted in a number of adjustments.
+Most significantly:

-- the Group's historic US GAAP financial statements have been restated to reflect the combined results of ICON and PRAI; - (ii) the costs of the merger were expensed for U.S. GAAP purposes and included in the cost of acquisition for IFRS; - (iii) goodwill arising on IFRS has been amortised over its expected useful life up to 31 May 2001.
-No goodwill arose on the merger under U.S. GAAP; - (iv) the tax charge arising on the conversion of PRAI from an S-Corporation to a C-Corporation is treated as a preacquisition charge under IFRS.
+- (i) the Group's historic US GAAP financial statements have been restated to reflect the combined results of ICON and PRAI; - (ii) the costs of the merger were expensed for U.S. GAAP purposes and included in the cost of acquisition for IFRS; - (iii) goodwill arising on IFRS has been amortised over its expected useful life up to 31 May 2001.
+No goodwill arose on the merger under U.S. GAAP; - (iv) the tax charge arising on the conversion of PRAI from an S-Corporation to a C-Corporation is treated as a pre-acquisition charge under IFRS.